 Legal NHL Betting Guide for 2020

 Due to the coronavirus pandemic, the NHL decided to postpone the 2019-2020 season on March 12.
-Now, after four months of inaction, the league will resume play on August 1 with a two-pronged tournament to determine which clubs will make it the Stanley Cup Playoffs.
+After four months of inaction, the league finally resumed play on August 1 with an expanded play-in tournament to determine which clubs will make it the Stanley Cup Playoffs.

 The National Hockey League (NHL) was the first professional sports organization in the US to embrace sports betting after the Professional and Amateur Sports Protection Act (PASPA) was overturned in 2018.

-While other leagues were reluctant to align themselves with legal betting, the NHL opened their arms to partnerships, bettors, and data tracking services.
+While other leagues were reluctant to align themselves with sports gambling, the NHL opened its arms to partnerships, bettors, and data tracking services.
 Now, more gamblers than ever are starting to "put their bets on ice," which is where our legal NHL betting guide for 2020 comes in.

 Is It Legal To Bet On NHL Games?